esl/MongooseIM/doc/developers-guide/domain_management.md

 ## API

-You can manage domains with one of our API's:
+You can manage domains with our API:

 * The [GraphQL API](../graphql-api/Admin-GraphQL.md) has the same funtionality as the command line interface.
 The <a href="../../graphql-api/admin-graphql-doc.html#query-domain">queries</a> and <a href="../../graphql-api/admin-graphql-doc.html#mutation-domain">mutations</a> for domains are grouped under the `domain` category.
-* The [REST API](../rest-api/Administration-backend.md) (deprecated) supports domain management as well.
-See <a href="../../swagger/index.html#/Dynamic_domains">Dynamic Domains</a> for details.